sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 ## Configure Planefence

-- If you haven't already save the token from the first step into your `.env` file be sure to do that.
+- If you haven't already saved the token from the first step into your `.env` file be sure to do so.

 - We also need to tell Planefence what Server and Channel to send to.
 Open the Preferences of your Discord client and go to the "Advanced" page (towards the bottom).
 Enable "Developer Mode"

-- Right click on your server in the list on the far-left of the application and click "Copy ID" at the bottom.
+- Right click on your server and click "Copy ID" at the bottom.
 Paste that into `planefence.config` as `DISCORD_SERVER_ID=<paste>`.

 - With your server selected right-click the channel you want the messages to be posted in and click "Copy ID" at the bottom.
 Paste this into `planefence.config` as `DISCORD_CHANNEL_ID=<paste>`